EdKillah/IETI-Lab-5/README.md

 NOTE: You should refresh the page if install button is not aviable.
 On android devices you should use "Desktop view" to install the app on your device.

-You can find the deploy on heroku in the next link:
+You can find the deploy on firebase in the next link:

 [https://taks-planner-app-dab75.web.app/](https://taks-planner-app-dab75.web.app/)